Building the Legacy | Construyendo el Legado

 Theme B: IDEA and General Education | IDEA y la Educación General

 See how IDEA aligns with the Elementary & Secondary Education Act ( ESEA was reauthorized as the No Child Left Behind in 2002) and explore topics on general education and children with disabilities.
-January 2016 Editor’s note: The Elementary & Secondary Education Act was reauthorized as the Every Student Succeeds Act in December 2015, bringing changes to IDEA itself.
+2016 Editor’s note: The Elementary & Secondary Education Act was reauthorized as the Every Student Succeeds Act in December 2015, bringing changes to IDEA itself.
+Also in 2016 the U.S. Department of Education significantly revised the law’s regulations regarding disproportionality in special education.

 - Module 6 | Early Intervening Services and Response to Intervention (**)